-Change device code Parameter adjustment of the device is only possible if the parameter protection is deactivated or the adjustment released.
-When delivered, protection is deactivated or the adjustment released.
+Change device code Parameter adjustment of the device is only possible if the parameter code Parameter adjustment of the device is only possible if the parameter protection is deactivated or the adjustment released.
 When delivered, parameter protection is deactivated by default and can be activated at any time.

 It is recommended to enter a personal 6-digit device code.
-To do this, go to menu " Extended functions", " Access protection", menu item " Protection of the parameter adjustment".
+To do this, go to menu "Extended functions", "Access protection", menu item "Protection of the parameter adjustment".